basecamp/handbook/orgchart.md

 ### Working Groups

 We have several cross-department working groups at Basecamp with different mandates.
 These include Greening Basecamp (environmental sustainability); Corporate Civic Engagement (1% giving and more); Moral Quandaries (investigating abuse cases); and Diversity, Equity, and Inclusion (increasing and retaining diversity at Basecamp).
+Basecampers can find the full list of internal working groups and membership in our HQ Reference Materials.